GCE Deployments

 Optionally, set up an external resource archive

 When your pipelines require external resources and when you plan to deploy multiple engine instances, you must set up an external resource archive that all engine instances can access.
-When your pipelines do not require external resources or when using a single engine instance to get started with StreamSets, you do not need to complete this prerequisite.
+When your pipelines do not require external resources or when using a single engine instance to get started with IBM StreamSets, you do not need to complete this prerequisite.

 You typically configure a deployment to use an external resource archive when you are ready to move to production, after you have finished building your pipelines and have finalized the list of external resources that your pipelines require.
 For more information, see External Resources.